Ivan-Montes/bash-exercises/bash-scripting/README.en.md

 ```
 The file classification of directory XXXX is:
 There are t text files: X1, X2, ...
 Xt
-There are dv device files: X1, X2, ...
+There are dv directories: X1, X2, ...
 Xdv
-There are d directories: X1, X2, ...
+There are d executable files: X1, X2, ...
 Xd
-There are e executable files: X1, X2, ...
+There are e unknown files: X1, X2, ...
 Xe
 ```

 > **Hint**: use the `file` command.